 Investments through Enterprise lead to the creation of vibrant and equitable communities where families have access to healthy, affordable homes connected to good schools, jobs, transit, and health care services.

 - In January 2019, Enterprise and Kaiser Permanente announced an Enterprise-managed $85 million Housing for Health Fund serving the San Francisco Bay Area and a $100 million national loan fund.
 Each will invest over the next 10 years to preserve and to create affordable, healthy homes, with the loan fund concentrating on Kaiser Permanente’s service regions in eight states and the District of Columbia.

 - Explore Enterprise's 2016 report, Aligning Home and Health Care through Strategic Investment, to explore the impact Enterprise Community Loan Fund had on the health and wellness, housing security, and economy of two impacted communities.

-Improving Delivery of Care and Health Outcomes for Vulnerable Families
+Improving Housing Stability and Health Outcomes for Vulnerable Families

 In Oregon, Enterprise and partners conducted a two-year pilot program, the Safe Landing Housing Program, to demonstrate how shallow rental assistance in combination with services can lessen the risk of a family losing their home in the face of short-term health issues.

 The evaluation of the Safe Landing’s program demonstrated the positive impact that a small amount of rental assistance can have on the physical and mental health of individuals and families facing short-term health issues that jeopardize their ability to pay rent.
 The evaluation also highlights the need for programs such as this one to exists at the systems-level by highlighting the complexities of administering this program at an organizational-level.